OSVR/libfunctionality/README.md

 Please use `clang-format` to keep the code tidy.
 The `.clang-format` config file is in the root of the repository.
-We're basically using the LLVM style, except with 4-space indentation and C++03 (since turning on C++11 in `clang-format` sometimes makes things not work in less-compelling compilers)
+We're basically using the LLVM style, except with 4-space indentation, inner namespace indentation, and C++03 (since turning on C++11 in `clang-format` sometimes makes things not work in less-compelling compilers).

 If you're using Windows, please install a recent [llvm/clang binary][llvmwin], and choose to add the directory to the path.
 (Makes it